 If you are buying private medical insurance personally, you will have to extract the funds to pay for it from salary and dividends, which are taxed anyway.
 So, it may be worth working out the real cost of each option yourself, or ask your accountant.

 If you do decide to go ahead and buy PMI, remember to make sure you understand what your policy does – and doesn’t – cover before signing on the dotted line.

 We have worked with leading health insurer, WPA for over a decade.
 As a result, we can provide special introductory terms for our visitors.

-From 9th Jan 2019 onwards, if you take out a new policy, you can choose from one of the following special discounts:
+From May 2019 onwards, if you take out a new policy, you will benefit from our affinity discounts with WPA: